adarshguptacse18/agentic-ai-day/agentic_ai/task_prompt.md

 ### Request type - Generate data for "Dashboard" screen
 For recent spending, use 3 most recent purchased items.
 These most recent items can be from a single purchase or multiple purchases.
 Top spending categories data should be sorted in descending order of total amount and only upto 3 categories.
+For "saveMore" data, only populate items when the item have more than 2% difference in cheaper and higher prices.

 Output JSON Schema for "Dashboard" screen (Strictly adhere to this structure and data types for UI placeholders):
 ```json